 - Once I start that process, I find myself needing to share intimate secrets that I am embarrassed by (credit card debt, spending habits, actual weight).

 - At various points, I’m asked to complete lengthy forms, dig up all kinds of documentation/details, and sign forms authorising the adviser to ask even more questions from my financial product providers.

 - I may have to commit to a fee to prepare a document I never asked for.

-- I then wait weeks for this document I never wanted, which nobody can tell me the exact contents of.
+- My investment is rewarded by being asked to wait weeks for this document I never wanted and which nobody can tell me the exact contents of.

 - I must then choose between reading a long document that looks worse than watching ‘The Time Traveller’s Wife’, or just signing something saying I’ve read it so I can get to the value I’m hoping will eventually come.